 Alcohol & Substance Misuse Resources

-If you or someone you know want help with alcohol or substance abuse, use the following tabs to access screenings, find a treatment provider and local resources in the Tulsa Community.
+If you or someone you know need help with alcohol or substance misuse, use the following information to access screenings, and find a treatment provider and local resources in the Tulsa community.

 ULifeline offers confidential self-screening tools and information for 4 of the most common mental health conditions that college students face.
 If a person screens positive for a disorder, it does not mean that they have that diagnosis; it means that they should follow up with a physician or mental health provider for further evaluation.